PrernaNautiyal/DataAnlysis_PropertyPrices/README.md

 # DataAnlysis_PropertyPrices
 Real state dataset is collected for San Francisco area and analyzed to predict the price of a property.
+Data is scrapped from Zillow for this project.